awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.md

    1. For **Actions**, choose the type of migration rule that you want to create\.

    1. Depending on the rule type, enter one or two additional values\.
 For example, to rename an object, enter the new name of the object\.
 To replace a prefix, enter the old prefix and the new prefix\.

+      For char, varchar, nvarchar, and string data types, you can change the data type length using the multiplication operator\.
+For example, the `%*4` value transforms the `varchar(10)` data type into `varchar(40)`\.

 1. After you have configured your migration rule, choose **Save** to save your rule\.
 You can also choose **Cancel** to cancel your changes\.
 ![\[The transformation rules dialog box\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/transformation-rules.png)